jelleh/dotbot-copy/README.md

       path: dotfiles/myapp/data
       overwrite: false  # Use global default
 ```

-## Configuration

-The plugin supports the following configuration options:

-### Global Defaults
-- `overwrite`: (boolean) Global default for whether to overwrite existing files.
-Defaults to `false`.

-### File Options
-- `path`: (string) The source path of the file to copy
-- `overwrite`: (boolean) Whether to overwrite this specific file if it exists.
-If not specified, uses the global default.

 ### Simple Format
 You can also use a simpler format for files that don't need the overwrite option: